-Processes in Processes for Travel/Transition Proposed route and destination, including any proximity to harm and hazards.
-All travel between the OSHC and children's classrooms (the school) is internal of the school site.
+A person aut a parent, or a nominee Communicatio arrangements n school's admir • Identif • Reque n between the school and OSHC is coordinated via the Nominated Supervisor or Responsible Person in their absence and the nistration staff.
+Given the nature of communication, it is generally limited to phone calls to - y the child's last known location or likelihood of attending (absent at school), st to use the school's PA system to prompt a child to present to OSHC, or other relevant information related to the child's location and care (involvement in an incident etc).
+Processes fo or Travel/Transit on • e and destination, proximity to harm All travel between the OSHC and children's classrooms (the school) is internal of the school site.
 The specific routes children will take are dependent on the location of their classroom.
 There are no specific harm or hazards located along children's journey.
 Supervision is provided by the school for the general school population prior to school starting and while children are exit/transitioning to OSHC.
-BSC - process to enter/exit Exiting OSHC Where a child has written authorisation for extra-curricular activities (eg sport or music programs) or where a parent has otherwise given permission to leave early, the child is signed out as written parent permission indicates.
+BSC - process to enter/exit Entering classrooms Where a child has written authorisation for extra-curricular activities (eg sport or music programs) or where a parent has otherwise given permission to leave early, the child is signed out as written parent permission indicates.
 All children (other than Prep and Year 1 students) will be signed out at 8:30am (when the bell goes), with- All children preparing to transition to classrooms from around 8:20am (pack up).
 BSC sessions conclude with children lining up to be marked off the roll as they exit OSHC.
-Prep and Year 1 students exit in relevant groups to be escorted to class. emen/exit Entering classrooms Children Year 2 and above, independently walk themselves to their classroom.
+Prep and Year 1 students exit in relevant groups to be escorted to class.
+Children Year 2 and above, independently walk themselves to their classroom.
 All Prep and Year 1 students will be escorted to their classroom by an educator.
 Educators will assist with putting away bags and supervise children as they enter classrooms.
-ASC - process to enter/exit Exiting classrooms Children Year 2 and above, independently walk themselves to the OSHC hall.
-All Prep and Year 1 students are collected from their classroom by an educator.
-Lists of attending Prep and Year 1 students are created each afternoon.
+ASC - process to enter/exit Lists of attending Prep and Year 1 students are collected from their classroom by an educator.
+Lists of attending Prep and Y are created each afternoon.
 Educators will inform the relevant teacher of which children are attending.
-Prep and Year 1 students will collect their belongings and line up outside the classroom to walk as a group over to the OSHC hall.
+Brep and Year 1 students will collect their belongings and line up outside the classroom to walk as a group ov hall.